The 6 Brand Identity Pillars - A Comprehensive Guide to Building a Strong Brand

 A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another – Seth Godin

-1. Brand Strategy: Crafting Your Brand's Blueprint
+Pillar 1: Brand Strategy – Crafting Your Brand's Blueprint

 The journey to a robust brand identity begins with a well-defined brand strategy.